 2 Question

-Relevant market definition and identification of operators with significant market power – SMP.
+Relevant market definitions as they relate to international telecommunication services and networks.

 3 Tasks

-– The study of relevant Market definitions, with a view to enabling Member States to identify where significant market power exists (or other kinds of market dominance). – Determination of whether regulatory asymmetries may be needed, in special measures to help ensure transparency and equality in any relevant markets.
+The study of relevant market definitions, with a view to enabling Member States to identify where significant market power (SMP) exists (or other kinds of market dominance).

+Determination of whether regulatory asymmetries may be needed, in special measures to help ensure transparency and equality in any relevant markets.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.CrossBorderSMP, D.DynamicTariff, and D.NumberPort.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships